-12.09 The Freedom House 2005 Afghanistan country report, published in August 2005, stated:
+12.10 The Freedom House 2006 Afghanistan country report stated that:

 "There is no functioning, nationwide legal system, and justice in many places is administered on the basis of a mixture of legal codes by judges with minimal training.
-In addition, outside influence over the judiciary remains strong; in many areas, judges and lawyers are frequently unable to act independently because of threats from local power brokers or armed groups, and bribery is also a concern.
-The Supreme Court, stacked with 150 religious scholars who have little knowledge of jurisprudence and headed by an 80-year-old conservative, is particularly in need of reform.
-The Karzai administration's plans to rebuild the judiciary have proceeded slowly, although a new criminal procedure code was promulgated in early 2004 and some progress has been made with the construction of courts and correctional facilities."
+Outside influence over the judiciary remains strong; judges and lawyers are frequently unable to act independently because of threats from local power brokers or armed groups, and bribery is widespread.
+In rural areas with no police or judicial institutions, unelected and often conservative tribal councils dispense justice.
+The Supreme Court, composed of religious scholars who have little knowledge of civil jurisprudence and headed by an 80-year-old conservative, is particularly in need of reform.
+In January [2006], Karzai missed a chance to broaden the Court's makeup when he reappointed eight of the nine members; however, the one new addition became the first Shia judge appointed to the body.
+The administration's plans to rebuild the judiciary have proceeded slowly, although a new criminal procedure code was promulgated in early 2004, and some progress has been made with the construction of courts and correctional facilities.
+However, in April [2006], the justice minister noted that more than 50 percent of Afghans still did not have access to judicial or legal services, according to IRIN, a UN humanitarian news and information service.
+Prison conditions remain extremely poor."
 [41b] (p20)

-12.10 The report of the UN independent expert on the situation of human rights in Afghanistan, dated 11 March 2005, noted:
+12.11 The report of the UN independent expert on the situation of human rights in Afghanistan, dated 11 March 2005, noted: